Amyh97/milestone-project-1/README.md

 ## Testing
 The first step that I took in testing my code was to use the W3C Validators for both HTML and CSS.
 Once I was sure the code was valid and correct, I moved on to testing it from a user perspective.
 First, I checked that all external links went to the correct websites and that the internal links on the navbar went to the correct pages.
-Once I had checked the links went to the correct location, I made sure that ant animation/ hover pseudo classes worked as intended.
+Once I had checked the links went to the correct location, I made sure that any animation/ hover pseudo classes worked as intended.
 After these had all been tested, I turned to my user stories to check that the site preformed as users would want.
 - As a user I was able to navigate the site by using an intuitive navbar that collapses into a hamburger button on smaller screens.
-- As someone who would want to work with the developer, I was able to click on links that took me to other projects.
+- As someone who would want to work with the developer, I was able to read about work done and click on links that took me to other projects.
 - As a potential employer I was able to see a clear breakdown of work history in the timeline.
 - As someone wanting to contact the developer, I was able to connect with them on LinkedIn, GitHub and Skype by using the links in the footer provided on each page.
 - As someone thinking about working with the developer, I was able to see where they are based, contact information and a bit about them on the profile page.
+In addition I was able to see why they had decided to start this type of work.
 - As a recruiter or employer, I was able to see a PDF of the developer’s CV, which opens in a separate tab, as not to lose the main site.
+- As someone interested in working with the developer, I was not able to connect with them by filling out a form as the project was written using HTML and CSS, therefore not the JavaScript needed to add this functionality.

 After going through my user stories and checked the project suited their needs and requirements I loaded my deployed website on different devices, (mobile, laptop and iPad) as I was finding that the mobile view in Firefox developer tools did not always act the same as the phones did, but I wanted to ensure the site looked good on different size viewports.
 ## Issues and Resolutions